memakura/seq2sprite/README-en.md

 ## About other video clips

 [https://www.techradar.com/news/the-best-free-stock-video-sites](https://www.techradar.com/news/the-best-free-stock-video-sites) introduces many free stock video sites.
 For example, [Videvo (Free Stock Video Footage)](https://www.videvo.net/) has many useful videos with a free license ([see here for the details of license information](https://www.videvo.net/faqs/)).

+## License of the scripts

+This software is released under the MIT License, see LICENSE.txt.